CisMine/Guide-NVIDIA-Tools/Chapter01/README.md

 After reading this article, you should have a good idea of the usefulness of Nsight Systems and Nsight Compute.
 In the following articles, I will go into more detail.

-I hope this translation is accurate and helpful.
-Let me know if you have any other questions.